abhamidi-1234/Data-Science-Projects/README.md

   - Use random forest classifier to predict whether the stock price will increase or decrease
   - Achieved an accuracy of 85%

-### 5. Pneumonia Classification using Chest X-Rays
+### 5. Pneumonia Classification using Chest X-Rays with ResNet50

   - Augment the training data by modifying the images
   - Build the ResNet50 neural network architecture